 Comment from CISCO (25 June, 2012): ADD new h)

-As the Internet evolves, major changes are underway in Internet routing and addressing policy.
+After studying the above issues, the ITU’s IPv6 Group, formed by ITU Council under the BDT Director and TSB Director concluded “that current IPv6 allocation policies and processes met the needs of stakeholders.”
+The WTPF should take the results of the ITU’s IPv6 Group into account.As the Internet evolves, major changes are underway in Internet routing and addressing policy.
 Resource Public Key Infrastructure (RPKI) is a security technology that would create a hierarchy of digital certificates which would be used to authenticate the allocation of address blocks and route announcements using those blocks in order to improve the security of the global routing system.

 Observers note with caution that such a rigid global hierarchy could converge on a single trust anchor.
 The Syracuse University-based Internet Governance Project states that :